bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_social_network/README.md

 Note that in this sample, Users 3, 4 and 9 are not in User 1's extended social network.

 * Hint 1: What kind of graph search guarantees you a shortest path?
 * Hint 2: Instead of using a `set` to mark users as visited, you could use a `dictionary`.
-Similar to sets, checking if something is `in` a dictionary runs in O(1) time.
+Similar to sets, checking if something is in a dictionary runs in O(1) time.
+If the visited user is the key, what would the value be?

 ## 3. Questions